Negeri Sembilan Malay: History

-These nine nagaris later formed a federation that was called the Board of Negeri Sembilan (Lembaga Negeri Sembilan).
-This federation was under the protection of the Johor Sultanate.
+These nine nagaris later formed a confederation that was called the Board of Negeri Sembilan (Lembaga Negeri Sembilan).
+This confederation was under the protection of the Johor Sultanate.

 In the 18th century, the Johor Sultanate received several attacks and was in an unpeaceful state.
 During this period, Negeri Sembilan was under the Bugis, insofar as the Datuks of Negeri Sembilan cooperated to make a request to the Sultan of Johor (Abdul Jalil Shah IV) to invite a king from Pagaruyung to make him the leader, a request which was accepted.
 The invitation of the king (Raja Melewar) brought along the second migration wave of Minangkabau people and resulted in the formation of the state of Negeri Sembilan with the Yamtuan Besar as its leader and Adat Perpatih as its law.

-The two migration waves of Minangkabau people and the assimilation of the Minangkabau language to the languages of the natives are what resulted in the language of Negeri Sembilan Malay.
-Negeri Sembilan Malay has been influenced by several languages such as Malaysian Malay, the standard Malaysian variety of Malay, English and Arabic, different from the Minangkabau language in Sumatra which has been influenced more by Indonesian, the Indonesian standardised form of Malay and Dutch.
+The two migration waves of Minangkabau people and the assimilation of the Minangkabau language to those of the natives resulted in the formation of Negeri Sembilan Malay.
+This Malay variety later diverged by the influence of English as an administrative language of the Federated Malay States which Negeri Sembilan became a part of whereas the Minangkabau homeland became a part of the Dutch's Sumatra's Westkust itself bringing Dutch into those people's vernacular.
+Further incorporation of modern Malaysian and Indonesian variants by the two modern nation-states continues the trend.
 The Minangkabau people of Negeri Sembilan have been separated from the Minangkabau people of Sumatra for 500–600 years.
 This resulted in Negeri Sembilan Malay developing its own unique features.